ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 ## Summary

 The current `ftp:Listener` reports file add/delete events via `onFileChange`, exposing metadata only.
 To process content, developers must invoke a client (`Caller->get`) inside the handler.
-This proposal adds content-first callbacks to the existing listener, so services can receive file content directly (stream, bytes, text, JSON, XML, CSV) as soon as a file is detected
+This proposal adds content-first callbacks to the existing listener, so services can receive file content directly (stream, bytes, text, JSON, XML, CSV) as soon as a file is detected.
+Additionally, this proposal deprecates the `onFileChange` method and introduces a dedicated `onFileDeleted` method for handling file deletion events

 ## Goals

 1. Extend the current `ftp:Listener` service contract to provide file content directly upon detection of a new file.
+2. Introduce a dedicated `onFileDeleted` method to handle file deletion events separately from file addition events.
+3. Deprecate the `onFileChange` method in favor of more specific and intuitive content-handling methods.

 ## Non-Goals

-1. This proposal will not remove the existing `onFileChange` method that provides `ftp:WatchEvent`.
-This will be maintained for backward compatibility and for use cases where only file metadata is required.
+1. This proposal will not immediately remove the existing `onFileChange` method.
+It will be deprecated but maintained for backward compatibility during a transition period.

 ## Motivation

 Currently, the listener only reports metadata and processing a new file requires significant boilerplate code.
 The developer must handle the event, instantiate a client, fetch the content as a stream, and then perform data conversion.
-Many real-world flows need the file’s content the moment it lands.
+Many real-world flows need the file's content the moment it lands.
 A content-first callback lets your service start processing immediately, and if needed, use the provided `Caller` to move or delete the file afterward.

+Additionally, the existing `onFileChange` method conflates file addition and deletion events, requiring developers to handle both scenarios within a single method.
+By deprecating `onFileChange` and introducing dedicated content methods for file additions and a separate `onFileDeleted` method for deletions, we provide a clearer, more intuitive API that aligns with common use cases.

 ## Design